agombolay/ribose-map/README.md

 2. **Run .sh and .R scripts along with configuration_file**:
    * An example configuration file is available at lib/configuration_file
-   * .sh and R scripts should be run within ribose-map/modules directory
+   * .sh and R scripts should be run in ribose-map/modules directory

      1. **Process the data**
      ```